jsc329/ammonitorwiki/Chapter-1:-Getting-Started-with-AMMonitor.md

   - caret \[7\] - provides machine learning functions for refining the performance of automated detection via **monitoR** templates.

+These should be automatically installed when you install **AMMonitor**.
+If not, use the `install.packages()` function to do so manually.

 # Cloud-Based Account

 The **AMMonitor** framework assumes that files are stored on a